uglypow/Full-Stack-Open/part0/exercise_0.4.md

     activate server
     server-->>browser: HTML document
     deactivate server
-    Note right of browser: The browser will do 3 more HTTP requests which is the same process as the last diagram Note right of browser: The browser display the updated note after it finished all the process
+    Note right of browser: The browser will do 3 more HTTP(css, js, json) requests which is the same process as the last diagram
+    Note right of browser: The browser display the updated note after it finished all the process